-Considering the above, there seems much to be said for abandoning the idea of decentralised registration of biometric templates on travel-document chips.
-The only advantage is that the verification process can take place off-line and thus may be faster.
-However, (semi-)centralised registration of personalised templates entails its own problems.
-It is not at all unthinkable that hackers will be able to corrupt these databases or add personalised templates to them unless efficacious security measures are taken.
+Considering this, there seems much to be said for abandoning the idea of decentralised registration of biometric templates on travel-document chips.
+The only advantage of on chip registration may be that the verification process can take place off-line and thus may be somewhat faster.

+However, (semi-)centralised registration of personalised templates entails its own problems: